Swinging Sixties: Background

+The 1966 Time magazine issue that coined the "Swinging" name noted: “In this century, every decade has had its city”.
+It noted that the fin de siècle belonged to Vienna, the 1920s to Paris, the next periods to Berlin, New York City, and then the "la dolce vita" of Rome in the 1950s, and “Today it is London”.

+Prominence

+The Swinging Sixties movement was predominantly a feature of the London West End and not representative of the entire city.
+British GQ magazine described: "In the early Sixties, the East End was as different from the West End as England was from France."
+David Bailey who was a major figure of the Swinging era, described his native London East End as: “rows and rows of little 1880 houses.
+People were so poor you’d see market stalls covered in second-hand false teeth.
+It was quiet there, too, and cars were still something of a novelty, even in the early Sixties.

+Name

 "The Swinging City" was defined by Time magazine on the cover of its issue of 15 April 1966.
 In a Piri Halasz article 'Great Britain: You Can Walk Across It on the Grass', the magazine pronounced London the global hub of youthful creativity, hedonism and excitement: "In a decade dominated by youth, London has burst into bloom.
 It swings; it is the scene", and celebrated in the name of the pirate radio station, Swinging Radio England, that began shortly afterwards.

 The term "swinging" in the sense of hip or fashionable had been used since the early 1960s, including by Norman Vaughan in his "swinging/dodgy" patter on Sunday Night at the London Palladium.
 In 1965, Diana Vreeland, editor of Vogue magazine, said that "London is the most swinging city in the world at the moment."
-Later that year, the American singer Roger Miller had a hit record with "England Swings", which steps around the progressive youth culture (both musically and lyrically).
+Later that year, the American singer Roger Miller had a hit record with "England Swings", although the lyrics mostly relate to traditional notions of Britain.